 Recently on a travel channel, we watched an episode about Blue Lagoon, Iceland’s most unique and popular attraction.
 Tourists and locals bathe and relax in the Blue Lagoon geothermal seawater, known for its positive effects on the skin.
 It was beautiful and truly a place of relaxation.
 I wanted to soak away the monotony of my daily grind and be reintroduced to Mother Nature.

-The Blue Lagoon is one of Iceland’s most visited sited with more than 400,000 visitors annually.
+The Blue Lagoon is one of Iceland’s most visited sites with more than 400,000 visitors annually.
 It holds six million liters of geothermal brine all of which is renewed in 40 hours.
 One of the coolest things is that guests actually bathe between two continents as the Euro-Asian and American tectonic plates meet at the Blue Lagoon.

 For over a month I’ve been using Blue Lagoon Iceland, the world’s first Naturceutical Skincare brand.
 It is an amazing product that captures the remarkable healing power of Iceland’s natural Blue Lagoon, including the scientifically accepted treatment of psoriasis.